fran-as/fran-as/README.md

-Hello there, and welcome to my GitHub profile! 👋
+## Hello there, and welcome to my GitHub profile! 👋

-🔭 I am currently focused on developing data-oriented slurry pumping solutions for the mining industry.
+🔭 I am currently focused on developing data-oriented ***slurry pumping solutions*** for the mining industry.

-🌱 Currently, I am immersed in learning machine learning techniques and creating business visualizations for large datasets.
+🌱 Currently, I am immersed in learning **machine learning techniques** and creating business visualizations for large datasets.

-👯 I am actively seeking collaboration opportunities on data projects that bring value and make a positive impact.
+👯 I am actively seeking collaboration opportunities on data projects that bring value and make a ***positive impact***.

-🤔 I would greatly appreciate any assistance or insights related to machine learning solutions aimed at maximizing capital equipment availability and reliability.
+🤔 I would greatly appreciate any assistance or insights related to machine learning solutions aimed at maximizing capital equipment ***availability and reliability***.

-💬 Feel free to reach out to me if you have any questions about mining processes, services, or equipment.
+💬 Feel free to reach out to me if you have any questions about ***mining processes, services, or equipment***.

-📫 You can contact me at francisco.albasaez@outlook.com.
+📫 You can contact me at ***francisco.albasaez@outlook.com***.

 ⚡ Fun fact: I believe cooking with music is an underrated pleasure!

-💻 Technological Stack
+## Technological Stack
-    Programming: 🐍 Python
+- Programming: 🐍 Python
-    Data Analysis: Numpy, 🐼 Pandas, sklearn
+- Data Analysis: Numpy, 🐼 Pandas, sklearn
-    Cloud Services:  Google Cloud
+- Cloud Services:  Google Cloud
-    Database: SQL
+- Database: SQL
-    Data Visualization: Power BI
+- Data Visualization: Power BI

 Feel free to explore my repositories to see how I've utilized these technologies in various projects!
-If you have any questions or suggestions, don't hesitate to reach out.
+If you have any **questions** or **suggestions**, don't hesitate to reach out.

 Looking forward to connecting and working together on exciting data-driven endeavors! 🚀